Cyanocobalamin (Vitamin B-12) (Into the nose)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have liver or kidney disease.
-Tell your doctor if you have Leber's disease (a genetic disease of the eye).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bone marrow problems, a folic acid or iron deficiency, or Leber disease.
+Tell your doctor if you drink alcohol regularly or if you are a vegetarian.

 Possible Side Effects While Using This Medicine: